-This vineyard, after a full century of bearing fruit to the family who planted it and managed to preserve ownership over it for all that time, continues to produce grapes with special characteristics.
+This vineyard, after a full century of bearing fruit to the family who planted it and managed to preserve ownership over it for all that time, continues to produce.
 The old vines have rooted themselves in the karst and stone-cracks hundreds of feet deep and draw nutrients from those depths when there are no nutrients anywhere else.
 Huddled in the bush during the hot summers, their large and thick leaves shield from the hot sun only three to four grays, the most that can be “born” under these conditions.
 Grape quality is immense.

 It is a pure essence of Babić that Danijel Szabo unmistakably recognized, bought, specifically extracted and prepared from only three hundred bottles of unforgettable terroir wine; from vines, branches of which from 1914 to the present have been cut by several generations of the same family with the same Austro-Hungarian scissors with the engraved label of the year.
 The content of the bottle is not just one of the best red wines of Dalmatia in history, but also living history, the testimony of the life and death of generations, the fruit of love of caring people, and the attention of good laborers.
 A unique experience.